-- Click the Windows Start menu (usually located at the bottom left corner of your screen), point to Programs, point to Liant and then RMCOBOL v12, and then click CodeWatch. - Click the Windows Start menu, choose Run, and then enter rmcw.exe in the Run dialog box. - From Windows Explorer, navigate to the RM/COBOL v12 Program directory (by default, this is C:\Program Files\Liant\RMCOBOLv12), and then double-click the CodeWatch icon (rmcw.exe) that was created by the installation procedure. - If you elected to create and put a CodeWatch icon (a shortcut) on your desktop during installation, double-click the icon.
+- Click the Windows Start menu (usually located at the bottom left corner of your screen), point to RM Development V12 (or Programs, point to RMCOBOL and then Development v12), and then click CodeWatch. - Click the Windows Search button (or choose the Start menu and choose Run), and then enter rmcw.exe and press Enter. - From Windows Explorer, navigate to the RM/COBOLv12 Program directory (by default, this is C:\Program Files\Micro Focus\RM\RMCOBOLv12 on Windows 32-bit or C:\Program Files\Micro Focus\RM\RMCOBOLv12-64 or C:\Program Files (x86)\Micro Focus\RM\RMCOBOLv12 on Windows 64-bit), and then double-click the CodeWatch icon (rmcw.exe) that was created by the installation procedure. - If you elected to create and put a CodeWatch icon (a shortcut) on your desktop during installation, double-click the icon.